-The Climate Change Policy 2020-2050 was approved by the States in August 2020.
+The Climate Change Policy 2020-2050 and Climate Change Action Plan were approved by the States Assembly in August 2020.
 This legislates the target objective for the island's emissions as set by the 2020-2050 Energy Policy, sets the scope of emissions to be included and the hierarchical approach to be applied to reduce emissions, in order to mitigate or compensate climate change impact.

 In June 2020 the Policy & Resources Committee published the 'Recovery Plan' to revive the economy, health & care, and prosperity of Islanders, and to improve resilience for the future.
 The Climate Change Policy and Action Plan will be fully aligned and integrated with the Recovery Plan.